Kwame Nkrumah: United Gold Coast Convention

-The government assumed that the UGCC was responsible for the unrest, and arrested six leaders, including Nkrumah and Danquah.
+The colonial government assumed that the UGCC was responsible for the unrest, and arrested six leaders, including Nkrumah and Danquah.
 The Big Six were incarcerated together in Kumasi, increasing the rift between Nkrumah and the others, who blamed him for the riots and their detention.
-After the British learned that there were plots to storm the prison, the six were separated, with Nkrumah sent to Lawra.
-They were freed in April 1948.
-Many students and teachers had demonstrated for their release, and been suspended; Nkrumah, using his own funds, began the Ghana National College.
-This, among other activities, led UGCC committee members to accuse him of acting in the party's name without authority.
+After the colonial government learned that there were plots to storm the prison, the six were separated, with Nkrumah sent to Lawra; all six were freed in April 1948.
+Many students and teachers had demonstrated for their release and had been suspended; Nkrumah, using his own funds, began the Ghana National College.
+This among other activities, led UGCC committee members to accuse him of acting in the party's name without authority.
 Fearing he would harm them more outside the party than within, they agreed to make him honorary treasurer.
 Nkrumah's popularity, already large, was increased with his founding of the Accra Evening News, which was not a party organ but was owned by Nkrumah and others.
 He also founded the Committee on Youth Organization (CYO) as a youth wing for the UGCC.
 It soon broke away and adopted the motto "Self-Government Now".
 The CYO united students, ex-servicemen, and market women.
 Nkrumah recounted in his autobiography that he knew that a break with the UGCC was inevitable, and wanted the masses behind him when the conflict occurred.
 Nkrumah's appeals for "Free-Dom" appealed to the great numbers of underemployed youths who had come from the farms and villages to the towns.
 "Old hymn tunes were adapted to new songs of liberation which welcomed traveling orators, and especially Nkrumah himself, to mass rallies across the Gold Coast."

-According to a public speech delivered by Prof. Oquaye, he claimed a meeting occurred in Saltpond, a town in the Central region, between Nkrumah and the members of UGCC where Nkrumah was said to have rejected a proposal for the promotion of fundamental human rights.
+According to a public speech delivered by Aaron Mike Oquaye, a meeting occurred in Saltpond, a town in the Central region, between Nkrumah and the members of UGCC where Nkrumah was said to have rejected a proposal for the promotion of fundamental human rights.